John King (explorer): Burke and Wills expedition

 Robert O'Hara Burke was appointed leader of the Victorian Exploring Expedition with Landells as second-in-command.
 William John Wills was surveyor and astronomical observer and King was appointed as one of the Expedition Assistants on a salary of £120 a year.

 The expedition left Melbourne on Monday, 20 August 1860 with a total of 19 men, 27 camels and 23 horses.
 They reached Menindee on 16 October 1860 where Landells resigned following an argument with Burke.
 Wills was promoted to second-in-command and King was placed in charge of the camels.

 Burke split the expedition at Menindee and the lead party reached Cooper Creek on 11 November 1860 where they formed a depot.
 The remaining men were expected to follow up from Menindee and so after a break, Burke decided to make a dash to the Gulf of Carpentaria.
 Burke split the party again and left on 16 December 1860, placing William Brahe in charge of the depot on Cooper Creek.
 Burke, Wills, King and Charley Gray reached the mangroves on the estuary of the Flinders River, near where the town of Normanton now stands, on 9 February 1861.
 Flooding rains and swamps meant they never saw open ocean.

 Already weakened by starvation and exposure, their progress on the return journey was slow and hampered by the tropical monsoon downpours of the wet season.
 Gray died four days before they reached the depot at Cooper Creek and the other three took a day to bury him.
 They eventually reached the depot on Sunday, 21 April 1861 to find the men had not arrived from Menindee and Brahe and the Depot Party had given up waiting and left just 9 hours earlier.
 Brahe had buried a note and some food underneath a tree which is now known as the Dig Tree.

 Burke, Wills and King attempted to reach Mount Hopeless, the furthest extent of settlement in South Australia, which was closer than Menindee, but failed and returned to Cooper Creek.
 While waiting for rescue Burke and Wills died of exhaustion and starvation.
 The exact date of their deaths is uncertain, but has generally been accepted to be 28 June 1861.

 King survived with the help of the Yandruwandha people, with whom he lived for two and a half months.
+During this time, King had a child with a Yandruwandha woman, Carrawaw, and their descendants still live in the area.
 He was rescued in September by Alfred William Howitt.
 Howitt buried Burke and Wills before returning to Melbourne.